Fatty and Mabel Adrift

-Fatty and Mabel Adrift is a 1916 Keystone short comedy film starring Roscoe "Fatty" Arbuckle, Mabel Normand, and Al St. John.
+Fatty and Mabel Adrift is a 1916 short comedy film produced by Keystone Studios and starring Roscoe 'Fatty' Arbuckle, Mabel Normand, and Al St. John.

 Plot

 The story involves Arbuckle as a farm boy marrying his sweetheart, Normand.
-They have their honeymoon with Fatty's dog Luke, at a cottage on the seashore.
+They have their honeymoon with Fatty's dog Luke at a cottage on the seashore.
 At high tide that night, Al St. John (Fatty's rival) and his confederates set the cottage adrift.
-Fatty and Mabel awaken the next morning to find themselves surrounded by water in their bedroom, and the house afloat.
+Fatty and Mabel awaken the next morning to find their small house floating in the ocean and water rapidly flooding their bedroom.